emauri/ising-model-nn/README.md

   * *validation*, containing the data files for validation
   * *test*, containing the data files for testing

-A makefile is provided to compile the algorithm.
+A makefile is provided to compile the program.
 Currently it is set to use Mac OsX *-framework Accelerate*, that provides a multithreading implementation of BLAS.
 To run the program on Linux with the multithreaded *openBlas* library installed, uncomment the makefile lines linking to the *openBlas* library, you may also need to chabge the path to match the one on your machine.